jongwonbaek2000/image_nav/README.md

 When running `rosrun image_nav csv_out_node`, the node will subscribe to the `/ublox_gps` topic to receive the current GPS coordinates of the robot.
 It will then compare these coordinates with the coordinates in the `path.csv` file generated during path planning.

-If the current GPS coordinates are within a certain threshold distance from any of the coordinates in the `path.csv` file, the node will publish a `true` value on the `/destination_reached` topic using the `std_msgs/Bool` message type.
-Otherwise, it will publish a `false` value.
+If the current GPS coordinates are within a certain threshold distance from any of the coordinates in the `path.csv` file, the node will publish a next goal.

-You can use this information to determine if the robot has reached its destination based on the planned path.

 # Usage